Skip over main navigation

 The type of lower gut EGID depends on where the eosinophil’s gather in increased numbers and break up (degranulate) releasing their toxins causing inflammation, injury to the affected areas:

-The cause of the lower gut eosinophilic diseases is not yet completely understood, more research is needed.
+The cause of lower gut eosinophilic diseases is not yet completely understood, and more research is needed.

 Eosinophilic Disease is often found in those with a family history of allergic diseases such as rhinitis, asthma and/or eczema.

-It has been found that it can be triggered by eating certain foods most commonly (but not exclusively) milk, wheat, nuts, soya, fish and eggs or possibly breathing in certain substances.
+It has been found that it can be triggered by eating certain foods most commonly (but not exclusively) dairy, wheat, nuts, soya, fish and eggs or possibly breathing in certain substances.

 Studies so far have shown that the cause is related to a combination of environmental and genetic factors.

 Obtaining a diagnosis can be difficult.
-Unfortunately, unlike the Oesophagus, the lower part of the gut naturally has some eosinophils even in a healthy person and research does not yet conclude on an internationally agreed figure for the raised levels of eosinophils in a diagnosis of the EGIDs.
+Unfortunately, unlike the Oesophagus, the lower part of the gut naturally has some eosinophils even in a healthy person.
+Research does not yet conclude on an internationally agreed figure for the raised levels of eosinophils in diagnosing the EGIDs.

 Identifying the causative foods in EGID's can be extremely difficult, due to delayed responses (non-ige reactions)and often there are multiple causes/sensitivities.
 Therefore, therapy is often a combination of numerous food type avoidance (specialised formulas for infants or complex cases) along with antihistamines and/or anti-inflammatory medication including glucocorticoids (steroids).

-Some patients have difficulty achieving remission of their symptoms with these approaches, i.e. systemic drug therapies (ones that rely on absorbed drugs) and/or diet and may then require medicine that decreases the response of the immune system.
+Some patients have difficulty achieving remission of their symptoms with these approaches, i.e., systemic drug therapies (ones that rely on absorbed drugs) and/or diet and may then require medicine that decreases the immune system's response.

 Currently, there is no consensus on the best approach and no licenced therapies.